Cloud-SPAN/aws-instances/README.md

 hostZoneId        Z012538133YPRCJ0WP3UZ      ## optional: specify to use instance domain names
 ```

-As shown in this example, a resourcesIDs.txt file can have comments in addition to the "key value" pairs to specify.
+As shown in this example, a **resourcesIDs.txt** file can have comments in addition to the "key value" pairs to specify.
 The "key value" pairs can be specified in any order, but each key word must be the first item in a line and its corresponding value the second item in the same line.
 The key words in the example must be used but they are NON-case sensitive.
-The three Not optional "key value" pairs must be specified.
+The three **Not optional** "key value" pairs must be specified.

 The values all are validated.
-The value ofimageIdis validated to correspond to an AMI in your AWS account or to a public AMI available in the AWS region on which your are running the scripts.
-The value ofinstanceTypeis validated to be a valid AWS instance type.
-The values of securityGroupId, subnetId,hostZone and hostZoneId are validated to exist in your AWS account.
-The key word subnetId and its value are optional.
-If not specified, the scripts will try to obtain a subnetID from your AWS account.
-We have successfully tested the scripts to obtain and use a subnetID running the scripts with a personal AWS account and with an institutional AWS account (see details in section Validating the Workshop Environment below).
+The value of `imageId` is validated to correspond to an AMI in your AWS account or to a public AMI available in the AWS region on which your are running the scripts.
+The value of `instanceType` is validated to be a valid AWS instance type.
+The values of `securityGroupId`, `subnetId`, `hostZone` and `hostZoneId` are validated to exist in your AWS account.

+The key word `subnetId` and its value are optional.
+If not specified, the scripts will try to obtain a `subnetID` from your AWS account.
+We have successfully tested the scripts to obtain and use a `subnetID` running the scripts with a **personal** AWS account and with an **institutional** AWS account (see details in section Validating the Workshop Environment below).

 The key words `hostZone` and `hostZoneId` and their values are optional.
-If specified and valid, each instance will be accessed using a
-domain name which will look like this: instance01.cloud-span.aws.york.ac.uk , where instance01 is just an example of a specified instance name and cloud-span.aws.york.ac.uk is the base domain name (hostZone) in the example.
+If specified and valid, each instance will be accessed using a domain name which will look like this: `instance01.cloud-span.aws.york.ac.uk` , where `instance01` is just an example of a specified instance name and `cloud-span.aws.york.ac.uk` is the base domain name (`hostZone`) in the example.
 If `hostZone` and `hostZoneId` and their values are not specified, each instance will be accessed using the public IP address or the generic domain name allocated by AWS which will look like this: `34.245.22.106` or `ec2-34-245-22-106.eu-west-1.compute.amazonaws.com`.

+### File-directory structure to use

 The three files must be placed inside a directory called **inputs** , and the **inputs** directory must be placed within at least one other directory, whose name you can choose, and to which we refer to as **Workshop Environment** ( **WE** ).
 We use this directory structure to manage instances
 for our workshops: